edxu96/mgrid/README.md

 the other hand, data on electrical devices like power plants is usually associated with geographical points.

-Additionally, there are some functions to handle `pandas` dataframes associated with such two objects.
+Additionally, there are some methods to handle `pandas` dataframes associated with such two objects.

 Terms originate from [david2009random] and [heggernes2014contracting].

+## Why

+- More validation.
+- No redundant renaming operation on different dataframes.

 ## Reference